zarr-developers/governance/GOVERNANCE.md

 can directly help to shape its future.

-Potential contributors are encouraged to read the [Contributing Guide](http://zarr.readthedocs.io/en/stable/contributing.html) as well as the [Code of Conduct](https://github.com/zarr-developers/.github/blob/main/CODE_OF_CONDUCT.md).
+Potential contributors are encouraged to read the [Contributing Guide](http://zarr.readthedocs.io/en/stable/contributing.html) as well as the [CODE OF CONDUCT](https://github.com/zarr-developers/.github/blob/main/CODE_OF_CONDUCT.md).

 Anyone who has recently engaged with the project in these concrete ways, in compliance with the Contributing Guide and Code of Conduct, is considered a contributor and can request